LakshitaVij/PIC-16A-UCLA-Python-Applications/README.md

 # PIC-16A-UCLA-Python-Applications
-This is all of my homework, midterm, and project work for PIC 16A offered at UCLA from the Summer Session in 2021
+This is most of my homework, midterm, and project work for PIC 16A offered at UCLA from the Summer Session in 2021